STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 single listing with it’s detailed information such as location, price, and rating score.
 The cleaned dataset can be assessed [here](https://github.com/STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/tree/master/Data/cleaned_data).
+Details for the cleaning process are decribed in the section Plan of Action.
 Some useful variables are summarized
 below:

 | Variable             |  Type  | Description                                                                 |